HPC - Arnold’s cat map

 1368 36

 Figure 3 shows the minimum recurrence time as a function of \(N\).
-Despite the fact that the values “jump” from size to size, we see that they tend to align along straight lines.
+Despite the fact that the actual values jump, there is a clear tendency to align along straight lines.

 Figure 3: Minimum recurrence time as a function of the image size N